frijve99/Fitness-Freak/README.md

 Run the app on an Android emulator or a connected device by selecting "Run" > "Run 'app'" from the menu.
 Explore and Contribute
 Familiarize yourself with the codebase and explore different features.

 If you find issues or have suggestions for improvement, feel free to open an issue or submit a pull request.
-Contributing
-Contributions are welcome!
-Whether you want to report a bug, suggest a new feature, or contribute code, please follow our Contribution Guidelines.

-License
-This project is licensed under the MIT License.
-Feel free to use, modify, and distribute the code for your own purposes.

 We hope Fitness Freak helps you on your fitness journey.
 Happy exercising and eating healthy! 🏋️‍♂️🥗